 The study revealed some startling results.
 The researchers estimate that surgeons within the United States operate on the wrong part of the body at least 20 times a week, perform the incorrect procedure on a patient at least 20 times a week, and leave a foreign object (such as a tool, or sponge, for example) inside a patient’s body after an operation some 39 times a week.

-The study was based on an examination of 20 years worth of information from a national database, which hospitals are required to report those never events that lead to a settlement or judgement.
+The study was based on an examination of 20 years worth of information from a national database, which hospitals are required to report those never events that lead to a settlement or judgment.
 However, researchers believe that the incidence of these events is probably higher, because not all items left behind during surgery are ultimately discovered.

 According to the results of the study, there were a total of 9,744 malpractice judgments, with payouts in the various lawsuits totaling $1.3 billion.
 All told, 6.6% of patients died as a result of these mistakes, 39.2% incurred permanent injuries, and 59.2% suffered only temporary injury.
 It is almost shocking that these are potentially not even representative of all the damage that could be being wreaked in silence in those patients who have not yet discovered they may have foreign objects left behind from their surgeries.